LucheGames/100-days-of-code/log.md

 **Today's Progress**: Playing with gradients in p5js, working towards a simple interactive sufface that can sit underneath other game elements.

-**Thoughts:** Working on turning my own ideas into reality feels great!
+**Thoughts:** Working on turning my own ideas into reality feels great!!!

 **Link to work:** [Calculator App](http://www.example.com)